uncefact/spec-untp/website/docs/specification/DigitalProductPassport.md

 * A human readable `name`
 * The `originCountry` as a 2-letter ISO-3166 code.
 * The material type as a UNTP `Classification` object.
-The relevant classification scheme to use depends on the commodity type of the products.
-For example batteries may use the emerging [UNFC](https://unece.org/sustainable-energy/sustainable-resource-management/united-nations-framework-classification)
+The relevant classification scheme to use depends on the commodity type of the products but, unless otherwise stated the material CAS number together with a URI to a relevant registry entry (eg https://chem.echa.europa.eu/100.028.325)
 * The `massFraction` is the percentage by mass of the product that is made from this constituent material.
 * The `recycledAmount` is the percentage by mass of this material constituent that is made from recycled sources.
 * The `hazardous` flag is a boolean that indicates whether this material constituent is a hazardous material